umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 It sets the version of the package to be what we've set in the release tag based on a previous step.
 :::

-Below it there is another step to push the package to Our, which again is like what we did locally - except now we add the API key as a Github secret so it's not public to everyone!
+Below this there is another step to push the package to Our, which again is like our approach locally - except now we add the API key as a Github secret so it's not public to everyone!

 ![Github secret](images/gh-secret.png)